A better training method for reinforcement learning with human feedback

 Reinforcement learning with human feedback (RLHF) is the standard method for aligning large language models (LLMs) with human preferences — such as the preferences for nontoxic language and factually accurate responses.
-Recently, one of the most popular RLHF methods has been direct preference optimization, in which the LLM chooses between two output options, one of which has been labeled as preferred by human annotators.
+Recently, one of the most popular RLHF methods has been direct preference optimization, in which the LLM chooses between two output options, one of which has been labeled as preferred by a human annotator.

 At this year’s International Conference on Learning Representations (ICLR), we presented a method for limiting such spurious correlations, which we call SeRA, for self-reviewing and alignment.
 First, after the first round of RLHF on human-annotated data, we use the LLM itself to generate additional training examples.
 Then we use the LLM’s output probabilities to assess the strength of preference for training pairs, keeping only those where the preferred response is strongly preferred.